American Museum of Natural History, Manhattan

 August - June, 14 months

-Once accepted to the program, students participate in a 3-week summer institute focused on statistics, lab skills and field experiences.
+Once accepted to the program, students participate in a 4-week summer institute focused on data science, lab skills, and field experiences.
 In the fall, SRMP students begin work with their mentors on their research projects, which continue through the academic year.
 Students also attend monthly advisory sessions that include guest speakers, skills development, college readiness activities, and assistance in developing their research papers and presentations.

 Benefits: